 DEA Drug Class

-Propoxyphene is a Schedule IV drug.3 According to the CSA, drugs under this category has a low potential for abuse compared to Schedule III drugs.
+Propoxyphene is a Schedule IV drug.
+According to the CSA, drugs under this category have a low potential for abuse compared to Schedule III drugs.
 Drugs under this schedule are used for medical treatment in the United States, though Propoxphene is now banned for medical use.
 Abuse of such drugs could lead to psychological or physical dependence.

 Forms and Routes of Administration

-Propoxyphene is available in the forms of oral capsule, oral tablet, oral suspension and extended release tablet.
+Propoxyphene is available in the form of oral capsules, oral tablets, oral suspension and extended release tablets.
 The drug is available in two doses: 65 mg oral capsule of propoxyphene hydrochloride; and 100 mg oral tablet of propoxyphene napsylate.
 Dose is taken every four hours.

 Doctor’s prescription is based on:

 - Comorbidities that may exist

 - Other medications being taken by the patient

 Interaction With Other Drugs